 Thus Western medicine is based — deliberately and knowingly so since Rife — on an incomplete theory of disease causation.
 Pasteur’s monomorphism, like wire-based electrical transmission, delivered a straight-forward and profitable business model: for every disease a germ; for every germ a pill, or a vaccine.
 The entire pharmaceutical industry and the medical profession it controls are built on these myopic monomorphic principles.

-Cancer in the post-war era was built into a terrifying monster, but it was protected by a bigger monster, the corporations who profit from its simulated treatment, and their agents within the public institutions who pursue and persecute anyone — and there have been many — who have developed a cure.
+Cancer in the post-war era was built into a terrifying monster, but it was protected by a bigger monster, the corporations who profit from its treatment, and their agents within the public institutions who pursue and persecute anyone — and there have been many — who have developed a cure.

 This is not a health system, but a business model masquerading as one.
 A racket, in other words.

 And then, in the immediate post-war years, the final, sick joke in the history of cancer treatments: chemotherapy.

 Rife had cured cancer.
-Something had to fill the void.
+Something had to fill the void left by his cancellation.
 The Memorial Sloan-Kettering Cancer Center in New York was established in 1884 as the first dedicated cancer hospital in America, and from 1940 to the mid-1950s was the centre of drug-testing for the big pharmaceutical companies.
 Its director from 1939, Cornelius P. Rhoads, had spent the 1930s at the Rockefeller Institute, and led the US Government’s chemical warfare division from 1943-1945, thereafter becoming the nation’s foremost advocate of chemotherapy.